 What Is Artificial Intelligence?

 Artificial intelligence is when a computer simulates human intelligence.
-Artificial intelligence technology seeks to create machines that can fill roles traditionally carried out by people.
+AI technology seeks to create machines that can fill roles traditionally carried out by people.

-One of the greatest advantages of trading artificial intelligence stocks is their newsworthiness.
+One of the greatest advantages of trading artificial intelligence and robotics stocks is their newsworthiness.
+Every week there’s a new headline — a defense contract, an NVIDIA partnership, a drone deployment — and each headline creates a potential trade.
 Penny stocks are capitalizing on this buzz and getting the market’s inexhaustible supply of newbies excited about their own AI technologies — which will likely never materialize.

-As a smart trader, you don’t have to believe all the hype surrounding the artificial intelligence space.
+As a smart trader, you don’t have to believe all the hype surrounding the artificial intelligence and robotics space.
 I never buy into the hype — I just trade on it.

 I want you to watch these stocks, but only trade them with a plan.
 If you go for small gains and cut your losses quickly, you can do quite well.